China sets economic growth target of around 5% but acknowledges it won't be easy to achieve - ExBulletin

 The foundation for China's sustainable economic recovery is not yet stable, with insufficient effective demand, overcapacity in some sectors, low social expectations and still many hidden risks and dangers, Li told delegates at the annual session of the congress, China's ceremonial legislative body, in 2017.
 Beijing's majestic Great Hall of the People, adjacent to Tiananmen Square.

-The government released a draft budget that forecast 1.67 trillion yuan ($231 billion) in defense spending, an increase of 7.2 percent that matches the rate of increase in 2023 and reflects continued emphasis on on security as well as the economy.
+The government released a draft budget that included 1.67 trillion yuan ($231 billion) in defense spending. an increase of 7.2% this matches the rate of increase in 2023 and reflects continued attention to security as well as the economy.

 China's economy grew 5.2% last year, but that's on top of an annual growth rate of just 3% in 2022, when millions of people were confined for weeks and some Businesses had to close their doors as the country suffered the worst disruption of the year. the COVID-19 pandemic.
 It will be harder to replicate the same growth rate this year because the economy is starting from a higher base.